microsoft/service-fabric-yarp/README.md

   ```xml
   <Label Key="Yarp.Backend.AllowInsecureHttp">false</Label>
   ```
-  The default is currently `true` — SFYarp will forward to a plain-HTTP backend unless this label sets the route to `false`.
+  The default is currently `true`.
+SFYarp will forward to a plain-HTTP backend unless this label sets the route to `false`.
 - **Stateful primary-only:**
   ```xml